-This course provides a basic introduction to human language.
-Students will learn the basics of English phonetics, phonology, grammar, semantics, and pragmatics.
-Also covered in the course will be the development of the English language over time including changes in pronunciation, vocabulary, and syntax.
-Attention will be paid to the social dimensions of language including the dialects and registers of various English speakers.
+This course provides an introduction to the linguistic study of the English language.
+Students will learn the basics of English phonology, morphology, syntax, and grammar.
+Also covered in the course will be the development of the English language over time and the relationship between language and society, including literature, dialects and registers of various English speakers and writers.
 (Prerequisites: ENG120, ENG155)